 Molecular Partners Provides Updates at 41st Annual JPM Healthcare Conference

-/EIN News/ -- ZURICH-SCHLIEREN, Switzerland and CONCORD, Mass., Jan.
+ZURICH-SCHLIEREN, Switzerland and CONCORD, Mass., Jan.
 08, 2023 (GLOBE NEWSWIRE) -- Ad hoc announcement pursuant to Art.
-53 LR : Molecular Partners AG (SIX: MOLN; NASDAQ: MOLN), a clinical-stage biotech company developing a new class of custom-built protein drugs known as DARPin therapeutics, today announced several developments in its infectious disease and oncology portfolios.
+53 LR : Molecular Partners AG (MOLNMOLN, a clinical-stage biotech company developing a new class of custom-built protein drugs known as DARPin therapeutics, today announced several developments in its infectious disease and oncology portfolios.
 These include:

 - DARPin Radioligand Therapy platform progressing well.
 Disclosure of the tumor-associated protein Delta-like ligand 3 (DLL3) as the first target.
 Expression of DLL3 is low in healthy tissue but significantly increased in certain tumor types, providing an opportunity for selective targeting.